INCF/neuroshapes/src/main/paradox/docs/gettingstarted/contribution.md

 Repository.
 If you would like to *implement* a new feature or *propose* a new data model specification, please submit an issue with a proposal for your work first, to be sure it can be implemented and most importantly, to trigger discussions and enable collaborations with interested people.
 Please consider what kind of change it is:

 * For **a Data Model Specification Proposal or Extension**, first open an issue and outline your proposal so that it can be discussed.
-Please follow the data model specification [template]().

 * **Data examples implementing/illustrating an existing Data Model** can be directly [submitted as a Pull Request](#submit-pr).
 For example different atlas releases conformant to the
 [atlas registration prov pattern](https://github.com/INCF/neuroshapes/blob/master/provpatterns/assets/atlas-registration-prov-template.svg) can be submitted.